 Acceptance of exhibit space makes it obligatory on the part of the exhibitor and any employee that they shall not deface, injure, or mar the Hilton San Francisco Union Square.
 Decorations, signs, banners, etc., may not be taped, nailed, stapled, or otherwise fastened to ceilings, walls, doors, windows, painted surfaces, or columns.
 Any damage done shall be the responsibility of the exhibitor and not the Pacific Veterinary Conference, the California Veterinary Medical Association, or the Hilton San Francisco Union Square.

-Professional, uniformed security personnel will be provided on a 24-hour basis beginning 1:00 PM Thursday, June 28, 2018 until 7:00 PM Saturday, June 30, 2018.
-Neither the Pacific Veterinary Conference, the California Veterinary Medical Association, the Hilton San Francisco Union Square, or AES nor any of their officers, directors, members, employees, or agents is responsible for any loss or damage to exhibitor property.
+Professional, uniformed security personnel will be provided on a 24-hour basis beginning 2:00 PM Thursday, June 2, 2022, until 7:00 PM Saturday, June 4, 2022.
+Neither the Pacific Veterinary Conference, the California Veterinary Medical Association, the Hilton San Francisco Union Square, nor any of their officers, directors, members, employees, or agents, including, but not necessarily limited to, AES, are responsible for any loss or damage to exhibitor property.
 Exhibitors should not leave in their booths any electronic equipment, jewelry, or other valuable items that can be hand-carried.

 Advertising, Sponsorship Payments, and Cancellation